-mpatibility Guideline Niagara Region Review Comments s then selected for a major fa on and professional expertise, a facility acility.
-Confirm who the planning authority is - Land Use Compatibility requested and reviewed by the Region.
-Is the Region the auth whether the classification is appropriate, or is it the Local Area approval authority)? eed to be satisfied that the classificatio ne planning authority before proceedin isfactory to them.
-Minimum Separation Select Major Facility Municipal and private communal wastewater facilities (small) Description of Major Facility Facilities with a rated capacity less than 25,000 cubic metres per day AQI & Class 300m Class 1 Distance 100m Municipal and private communal wastewater facilities (large) Facilities with a rated capacity more than 25,000 cubic metres per day 1,250m Class 4 500m AQI and MSD only appl major facility aggregate o lies to new or expanding sensitive operations. land use propo sals near The differentiation between Classes 1-2, 2-3, 3-4, and 4-5 in are thus open to significant interpretation, which may result in applied inconsistently or inaccurately.
-Consideration should b to include separate columns for each class, with impacts diffe class, versus a threshold.
-Alternatively, at minimum, the text of expanded to explain in detail how the threshold between each determined.
-Additional language should be added to clarify that the Classe are no applicable Facility Specific AOIs and MDS (previous ta rity is - Land Use Compatibility studies are often solely Region.
-Is the Region the authority that confirms ropriate, or is it the Local Area Municipalities (i.e. ses 1-2, 2-3, 3-4, and 4-5 in Table 3 are unclear and pretation, which may result in the guidelines being rately.
-Consideration should be given to revising Table 3 each class, with impacts differentiated between each atively, at minimum, the text of this section should be w the threshold between each class is to be dded to clarify that the Classes ONLY apply when there ic AOIs and MDS (previous tables).
+Land Use Compatibility Guideline Niagara Region Review Comments Confirm who the planning authority is - Land Use Compatibility studies are often solely 3.
+Select the appropriate class requested and reviewed by the Region.
+Is the Region the authority that confirms whether the classification is appropriate, or is it the Local Area Municipalities (i.e. Based on available information and professional expertise, a facility class and associated AOI and MSD is then selected for a major facility. approval authority)?
+The planning authority will need to be satisfied that the classification is appropriate.
+Proponents are encouraged to consult with the planning authority before proceeding further to verify that the information they are gathering will be satisfactory to them.
+Minimum Separation AOI & Class Distance Select Major Facility Description of Major Facility Municipal and private Facilities with a rated capacity 300m 100m communal wastewater less than 25,000 cubic metres Class 1 facilities (small) per day Municipal and private Facilities with a rated capacity 1,250m 500m Class 4 communal wastewater more than 25,000 cubic metres. facilities (large) per day AQI and MSD only applies to new or expanding sensitive land use proposals near major facility aggregate operations.
+The differentiation between Classes 1-2, 2-3, 3-4, and 4-5 in Table 3 are unclear and are thus open to significant interpretation, which may result in the guidelines being applied inconsistently or inaccurately.
+Consideration should be given to revising Table 3 to include separate columns for each class, with impacts differentiated between each class, versus a threshold.
+Alternatively, at minimum, the text of this section should be expanded to explain in detail how the threshold between each class is to be determined.
+Additional language should be added to clarify that the Classes ONLY apply when there are no applicable Facility Specific AOIs and MDS (previous tables).